Hypercellular graphs: partial cubes without $Q_3^-$ as partial cube minor: Cells in hypercellular graphs and graphs from

 Analogously to~\cite{BaCh_cellular}, we will compare the Djokovi\'{c}-Winkler relation $\Theta$ to the following relation $\Psi^*$.
 First say that two edges $xy$ and $x'y'$ of a bipartite graph $G$ are in relation $\Psi$ if they are either equal or are opposite edges of some convex cycle $C$ of $G$.
 Then let $\Psi^*$ be the transitive closure of $\Psi$.
 Let ${\mathcal C}(G)$ denote the set of all convex cycles of $G$ and let ${\mathbf C}(G)$ be the 2-dimensional cell complex whose 2-cells are obtained by replacing each convex cycle $C$ of length $2j$ of $G$ by a regular Euclidean polygon $[C]$ with $2j$ sides.

 Recall that a cell complex $\bf X$ is {\it simply connected} if it is connected and if every continuous map of the 1-dimensional sphere $S^1$ into $\bf X$ can be extended to a continuous mapping of the disk $D^2$ with boundary $S^1$ into $\bf X$.
-Note that a connected complex $\bf X$ is simply connected iff every continuous map from $S^1$ to the 1-skeleton of $\bf X$ is null-homotopic.
+Note that a connected complex $\bf X$ is simply connected if and only if every continuous map from $S^1$ to the 1-skeleton of $\bf X$ is null-homotopic.

 \begin{lemma} If $G$ is a partial cube, then the relations $\Theta$ and $\Psi^*$ coincide.
 In particular, ${\mathbf C}(G)$ is simply connected. \end{lemma}